ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - In-depth information about security, privacy, compliance offerings, policies, features, and practices across Microsoft cloud products.
 - Additional resources for each topic.
 - Links to the security, privacy, and compliance blogs and upcoming events.
+- is a great resource for people in your organization who might play a role in security, privacy, and compliance
 - don't require Azure subscription

 access [Trust Center](https://www.microsoft.com/en-ca/trust-center?rtc=1)